-Sleep isn’t a single thing; it’s a multi stage process that happens in waves.
+Sleep isn’t a single thing; it’s a multi-stage process that happens in waves.
 We cycle through 4 stages of progressively deeper sleep and then the most eventful one.
 REM or Rapid Eye Movement sleep, named in this way because your eyelids flicker rapidly back and forth.
-It is this REM stage which is important.
+It is this REM stage that is important.
 Here is where your body shuts down a lot of processes and gets to work on bringing you back to full working order.
-It actually paralyses you, so that you don’t act out your dreams, but also to allow systemic repairs to happen, and to conserve energy for all of the maintenance that goes on.
+It actually paralyses you, so that you don’t act out your dreams, but also allow systemic repairs to happen, and to conserve energy for all of the maintenance that goes on.

 These stages happen in an undulating fashion (up and down), rather than a linear one, so you’ll be in stage 1, then 3, then REM, then 3, then 4, then 2, then REM, etc. It’s random and unpredictable!
 But each cycle of REM and non-REM sleep typically lasts around 90 minutes in total.
 With the period of time spent in REM sleep increasing cycle to cycle.

 You need to be in an optimal state to achieve full cycles.
 Though, and it’s very possible for you to sleep 8 hours and only achieve REM sleep once or twice.
 This would lead to a lot of the same issues experienced by those who barely sleep at all despite the hours spent under the covers!